Dinsmoor/hamChat/README.md

 9. Provide feedback on how development went.
 For me, because I wrote the whole ting, it's easy to remember how to work around issues.
 If there is a problem where doing something is harder than it should be, and you've reviewed all the example plugins, please send an email or open an issue.

 ## Known Bugs
-1. ARDOPCF will sometimes drop incoming messages, even if properly decoded, with a message like: `[ARDOPprotocol.ProcessRcvdFECDataFrame] Same Frame ID: 4FSK.500.100.E and matching data, not passed to Host` even if the frame sent is NOT a FEC Repeat.
-That's why autoACK is important until that bug is fixed.
+0. See `ARDOPCF FEC bugs.md`
-2. If there is unprocessed data in the incoming data buffer, especially if it's not a complete hamChat packet, it will be lost/ignored.
+1. If there is unprocessed data in the incoming data buffer, especially if it's not a complete hamChat packet, it will be lost/ignored.

 ## Troubleshooting
-1. Sometimes you need to send an empty chat packet/recieve at least one packet for ardop to 'get with the program' and start giving you good data.
-Once I figure out why this is happening, I'll try to fix it.
+1. When using ARDOPCF, sometimes you need to send one packet/recieve at least one packet for ardop to 'get with the program' and start giving you good data.
 2. If your data never sends, make sure you are running ardop with the proper arguments.
 I often accidentally leave out the second audio source identifier.
-3. Some standard plugins like Simple File Transfer may have bugs.
-I don't rigorously test everything every commit yet, because this program is unstable.